agawes/Virus_manuscript_Genome_Biology/README.md

-# Virus_manuscript_Genome_Biology
+# Dual RNA-seq - Genome Biology
-Code for all the analysis in the asymptomatic virus paper
+R/Perl code for all the analyses performed in the dual RNA-seq virus paper published in Genome Biology